stevekinney/enterprise-ui-federation/README.md

 > [!IMPORTANT]
 > **React Context is matched by object identity, not by type.** When the host calls `createContext(...)`, it gets back a specific JavaScript object — call it `ContextA`.
 When the remote's separately built bundle also calls `createContext(...)` (or imports what appears to be the same context from a shared file), it gets a *different* JavaScript object — `ContextB`.
 React's `useContext` hook works by walking up the component tree to find a `<Context.Provider>` whose context object is `===` to the one passed in.
 The host's `<AuthContext.Provider>` provides `ContextA`; the remote's `useContext(AuthContext)` asks for `ContextB`.
 They never match — so the remote always reads the default value.

-### Try the Naive Fix (It Won't Work)

 You might think: "Export the context from `@pulse/shared` and import it in both places."
-Try it mentally — even if both sides import the same context definition, React Context identity is based on the *module instance*, not the type.
-With Module Federation, the host and remote resolve modules independently, so they get different context instances.

-> [!NOTE]
-> **Module instances vs. types:** TypeScript types exist only at compile time and are erased at runtime.
-At runtime, what matters is whether two pieces of code received the *same JavaScript object*.
-When Module Federation loads `@pulse/shared` separately in the host and the remote (i.e., without declaring it as a singleton shared dependency), each gets its own module evaluation — `createContext()` runs twice, producing two distinct objects.
-Moving `createContext` into a shared package doesn't help unless that package is itself a singleton shared module, ensuring only one evaluation happens.
-This is the same reason hooks fail with multiple React copies: `useState` stores state indexed against a specific React object, and two React objects have separate state stores.
+Even that won't work — React Context identity is based on the *module instance*, not the type.
+TypeScript types are erased at compile time; at runtime, what matters is whether two pieces of code received the *same JavaScript object*.
+With Module Federation, unless a package is declared as a singleton shared dependency, the host and remote evaluate it independently — `createContext()` runs twice, producing two distinct objects.
+Moving `createContext` into a shared package doesn't help unless that package is itself a singleton shared module.

 ### Checkpoint